isage/Adrenaline/docs/src/08-CfwConfiguration.md

 ### Hide PIC0/PIC1 in game menu

-When enabled, stops displaying PIC0 and PIC1 images on XMB, allowing quicker response time to show the game list.
+Controls whether to stops displaying PIC0 and/or PIC1 images on XMB, allowing quicker response time to show the game list.

+#### Options:

+- `Disabled`: Do not hide PIC0 and PIC1
+- `Both`: Hides both PIC0 and PIC1
+- `PIC0 Only`: Hides only the PIC0 ("Title image")
+- `PIC1 Only`: Hides only the PIC1 ("Background image")

 ### Hide MAC address